SEC crackdown two crypto investment firms over fraud allegations

 - Govil denies all allegations leveled against him by SEC

-The U.S. Securities and Exchange Commission has dragged two crypto investment firms ( Aron Govil, CEO of Cemtrex Inc., and Telidyne Inc. Mr. Govil) for allegedly defrauding investors.
+The U.S. Securities and Exchange Commission has dragged crypto investment firms (Cemtrex Inc., and Telidyne Inc.) for allegedly defrauding investors.
+Both firms are controlled by Aron Govil.

-Among several allegations by the SEC, one has it that Govil purposely misled investors hiding under false pretense of the company’s products.
+Among several allegations by the SEC, one states that Govil, purposely misled investors by hiding under false pretense of the company’s products.

-The American regulator nailed the so-called crypto investment firm on allegations that the Teli App the firm had no crypto functionality in any way.
+The American regulator nailed one of the “crypto investment” firms on allegations that the Teli App the firm had purportedly created had no crypto functionality in any way.
 The firm also lied about developing an app that detects COVID-19.

+” These statements allegedly were false because the Teli App did not have the stated cryptocurrency functionality and Telidyne had not started work on the COVID-19 detection app,” SEC noted in their press release.

-The other crypto investment firm, Cemtrex Inc. and Telidyne Inc. mismanaged more than $7m of investor’s funds between 2016 and 2018.
+The other arm of the purported crypto investment firms, Cemtrex Inc. mismanaged more than $7m of investor’s funds between 2016 and 2018.
 Govil, the firm CEO, allegedly diverted those funds for personal use.
 He was alleged of further selling stocks of the firm secretly as he paid promoters to push the company’s stocks to retail investors.

 SEC speaks on crypto investment firms